trueegorletov/analabit/README.md

 - Core: reusable domain logic and data processing (see `core/`, `ent/`, and supporting packages under `core/*`).
 - Services: production services built on the core (see `service/aggregator`, `service/api`, `service/idmsu`, `service/producer`).
 - CLI: basic command-line interface for playing with calculation/drain-sim logics (see `cli/`).
-- Codegen: scripts for generating lists of headings definitions or extract another data for each universities (see `codegen/`, `sample_data`)
+- Codegen: scripts for generating lists of headings definitions or extract another data for each one of supported universities (see `codegen/`, `sample_data/`)

 Looking for the UI?
 There’s the web interface for using the backend, built above the analabit core API service.